-- Optical System Design I (with labs)
+Optical System Design I (with labs)

 The scholarships at RIT are for three new classes that have been created for the RRPA program.
 Click each course to learn more:

 How to Apply

 Download the short application form (both pages must be completed).
-One grant is allowed per applicant.
+One scholarship per applicant will be considered.

 Fill out the short application form and email it to Melissa Higgins, firstname.lastname@example.org.